The Scribe Nonfiction Prize for Young Writers

 12. The 10 hours of editorial time must be completed within 12 months of the awarding of the prize.
 The meeting with the editor or publisher may occur at the Scribe offices in Brunswick, Victoria, or via phone or Skype, depending on the winner’s preference and location.
 If the meeting is at the Scribe offices, the winner will be responsible for any associated travel costs.

 Entrants who wish to be considered for the Scribe Nonfiction Prize for Young Writers must be aware that Scribe Publications has first right of refusal over the winning entry.
-Scribe Publications has sole discretion to decide whether it wants to publish the entry and/or enter into a commercial arrangement with the prize winner.
+Scribe Publications has sole discretion to decide whether it wants to publish the entry and/or enter into a commercial arrangement with the prize winner, and the prize money may form part of any commercial arrangement.
 Scribe Publications will let the prize winner know whether it wants to publish the entry and/or enter into a commercial arrangement with the winner within six months of the completion of the awarded editorial time.
 In the event that Scribe Publications decides not to enter into a commercial arrangement with the prize winner, the winner will be free of commitment to Scribe Publications.

 For more information on the Scribe Nonfiction Prize for Young Writers, email firstname.lastname@example.org